Download the Crypho security whitepaper in PDF format

 We perform regular security audits internally and communicate regularly with security experts globally.
 Our engineering team has strong security-related background and experience.
 However, no software is without bugs.
 If a security vulnerability is found, Crypho will disclose all information relating to the bug after it is fixed.
 We strive for transparency and trust.

 All information exchanged using Crypho’s service is owned by the members participating in the conversation.
-Crypho does not not claim any ownership of this data.
+Crypho does not claim any ownership of this data.
 Our architecture additionally makes it impossible for us to decrypt and access it.